 \subsection{Experiment by RoBERTa-CNN}

-To evaluate RoBERTa-CNN on SID, we experimented with the SDD dataset.
-Table~\ref{tab:exp_reslt} shows that RoBERTa-CNN achieved 98.00\% mean accuracy with an STD of 0.09\%, which is 3\% and 6.5\% higher than the accuracy on the CNN-BiLSTM and XGBoost models, respectively.
-Then, the overall highest Precision, Recall, F1 Score, and AUC also indicate that RoBERTaCNN is very accurate and robust at detecting both suicide and non-suicide intention.
-In addition, the conductive learning setting makes the experimental result more objective and convincing as well.
-Hence, RoBERTa-CNN is capable of predicting SID, and it surpasses CNN-BiLSTM and XGBoost~\cite{AldhyaniandAlsubari(2022)} on the SDD dataset.
+The SDD dataset is to evaluate RoBERTa-CNN on SID.
+Table~\ref{tab:exp_reslt} implies that RoBERTa-CNN achieved 98.00\% mean accuracy with an STD of 0.09\%, which is 3\%, 6.5\%, and 1.8\% higher than the accuracy on CNN-BiLSTM, XGBoost, and EFS + pBGSK + SVM, respectively.
+Then, the overall highest Precision, Recall, F1 Score, and AUC also indicate that RoBERTa-CNN is very accurate and robust at detecting both suicide and non-suicide intention.
+In addition, the conductive learning setting makes the experimental result more objective and convincing.
+Hence, RoBERTa-CNN predicts SID well and surpasses CNN-BiLSTM, XGBoost, and EFS + pBGSK + SVM on the SDD dataset.